gandlafbtc/proxnut/readme.md

 <img src="https://proxnut.com/proxnut_black.svg" style="fill:#333333;" width="112px" height="112px">

 `Protect or monetize web resources with a Cashu ecash proxy.
-This is a work in progress.
-Demo does not work yet (presumably because of incompatibility issues between deno and cashu-ts).
-But seems to work fine, with exactly the same code.
-To test this, please use the code in the bun folder.`
+This is a work in progress.`

 ---